 Contact your State Health Insurance Assistance Program (SHIP) if you need help filing an appeal.

-You can also appoint a representative if you need help filing an appeal.
-Your representative can be a family member, friend, advocate, attorney, doctor or someone else to act on your behalf.
+Or, you can appoint a representative to help you.
+Your representative can be a family member, friend, advocate, attorney, doctor or someone else who will act on your behalf.

 2 ways to appoint a representative

 - Fill out an "Appointment of Representative" form [PDF, 47.7 KB].

 - Submit a written request with your appeal.
 Be sure to include:

 - Your name, address, phone number, and Medicare number

 - A statement appointing someone as your representative